Police: Man, DUI, caused serious Springetts crash

 A witness, who is a doctor, told police that she believed that Pesta's behavior was consistent with someone under the influence of a controlled substance, charging documents state.

-Police found a syringe and a silver metal spoon on the floor of the passenger seat, officials said.
+Police found a syringe and a metal spoon on the floor of the passenger side, officials said.

 Tests: Pesta was cleared by ambulance personnel, and police said he then performed field sobriety tests, which indicated he was under the influence.